GPMarchDev/Gavin_Learns_Tech/content/posts/my-sixth-log.md

 ---
-title: "Log 06: Back after a while"
+title: "Log 06: Back after...
+Not a while"
 date: 2026-07-09
 draft: false
 summary: "New Progress on CS and Calculus!"